binary-riviera/GroupSoftwareFrontend/README.md

 **Gamekeeper** :game_die:

 The gamekeeper has the ability to start and end a game using the 'Start/End game' button and can keep track of everything using a map of the university, a leaderboard and the feed.
-The map...
+The map displays a marker for each player which is updated in real-time to allow the gamekeeper to keep track of their progress.
 The leaderboard will display all the rankings of the players and also what stage they are currently at.
-The gamekeeper can recieve help requests from players and keep track of the game state using the feed which the gamekeeper can also manually clear.
+The gamekeeper can recieve help requests from players and keep track of the game state using the feed which the gamekeeper can also manually clear using the 'Clear feed' button.

 ## Authors